boginw/P5/report/4 Iteration 3/Artificial Neural Network.md

 The backpropagation algorithm wants to change the neurons that have the biggest impact on the output value.
 As an example, if the output of one preceding neuron is $0.10$ compared to $4.20$ of another, changing the weight for the first neuron will impact the output value by $42$ times less, as if the same change in weight was applied to the second neuron.

+RProp is a variation of backpropagation, where the factor that the weights are altered with is increased or decreased depending on the movement of the cost.

 ##### Mathematical notation
 Consider an example of a 4-layer neural network, where each layer consists of a single neuron, as depicted in [@fig:network].